Signal Generators¶

 \[x[n] = A_\text{norm}\sum_k \exp\!\left(-\frac{d_k(t)^2}{2\sigma^2}\right) \sin(\varphi_k(n))\]- Parameters:

-rate_octaves_per_sec – Glissando rate (positive = rising, negative = falling, 0 = static chord).
+rate_octaves_per_sec (float) – Glissando rate (positive = rising, negative = falling, 0 = static chord).

 # 5 seconds of endlessly rising Shepard tone sig = md.shepard_tone(5 * 44100, amplitude=0.8, base_freq=440.0, sample_rate=44100.0, rate_octaves_per_sec=0.5)